isomerpages/ura-address/_announcements/Launch of New One Stop Portal for House and Unit Number and Street and Building Name Applications.md

 <br>
 Other than the e-service, a new informational website at [https://propertynaa.gov.sg](https://propertynaa.gov.sg) will consolidate guidelines and FAQs for applications regarding both house and unit numbers and street and/or building names.<br>
 <br>
 We would appreciate it if you could convey the contents of this circular to relevant members of your organisation.
-For feedback or enquiries on this circular, please [contact](https://digitalservice.propertynaa.gov.sg/contact/) us.</p><br>
+For feedback or enquiries on this circular, please [contact](https://digitalservice.propertynaa.gov.sg/contact/) us.<br>
 <br>
 Thank you.
 <br>